-This policy shall govern the election of District Superintendents in each district of The Christian and Missionary Alliance in Canada.
+This policy shall govern the election of the District Superintendent in each district of The Christian and Missionary Alliance in Canada.

-In this policy, all references to "the Committee" shall be interpreted as meaning the District Committee on Nominations.
+In this policy, all references to "the Committee" shall be interpreted as meaning the District Committee on Nominations".

 1. District Committee on Nominations